JohnDMcMaster/open-tl866/README.md

 If your TL866 is running the open firmware the update tool can trigger a reset into the bootloader, but it needs to be told which serial port to use to talk to the TL866.
-You can do that with the `--reset-tty` option, for example `--reset-tty COM6` on Windows or `--reset-tty /dev/ttyACM0` on Linux.
+You can do that with the `--reset-tty` option, for example `otl866 --reset-tty COM6` on Windows or `otl866 --reset-tty /dev/ttyACM0` on Linux.

 If you flashed the open firmware using an ICSP programmer the bootloader has been erased from your TL866.
 In order to use the update tool you'll